-- A person licensed or certified as a psychologist or - A Member or Fellow of the American Psychological Association, if there is no government licensure or certification required.
+- Licensed or certified as a psychologist or - A member or fellow of the American Psychological Association, if there is no government licensure or certification required.

 Rehabilitation facility: A facility accredited as a rehabilitation facility by the Commission on Accreditation of Rehabilitation Facilities.